 - Testing & Certification

 The customer, an American vehicle and clean energy product manufacturer based in California, approached nVent SCHROFF with a unique requirement.
 They needed traditional protection for both rack-mounted and non-rack mount devices used for their battery charging, discharging, and thermal performance measurements.
 The challenge was to provide a solution that could accommodate both types of devices and also allow for customization on a cabinet by cabinet basis.
 The customer wanted the flexibility to decide what custom options they needed for their testing equipment, depending on the specific requirements of each cabinet.

 About The Customer

-The nVent SCHROFF sales and design engineer teams evaluated the customer's needs on a cabinet by cabinet basis and created a base unit that could be customized as per the customer's requirements.
+nVent SCHROFF's sales and design engineer teams collaborated to evaluate the customer's needs on a cabinet by cabinet basis.
+They developed a base unit that could be customized as per the customer's requirements.
 This approach resulted in fewer part numbers, simplifying the ordering process. nVent SCHROFF also created an accessory package of identified commonalities for each cabinet to go with whatever configuration was created.
 This solution not only met the customer's unique cabinet configuration needs but also allowed nVent SCHROFF to provide the best configuration, cost, and cycle time possible to the customer.
 The successful implementation of this solution led to a strong relationship between nVent SCHROFF and the customer, with the customer expressing satisfaction and willingness to return for all their unique cabinet configuration needs and add-ons.

 Case Study missing?